How to Determine Your Influencer and Affiliate Commission Rates

 - Factoring in bonuses and incentives that’ll allow you to thrive and keep your affiliates happy

-At the end of the day, your rates should be based on what works for your business, your market, and your affiliates.
+Your rates should be based on what works for your business, your market, and your influencers and affiliates.